mina19/gwcelery/doc/gwcelery.tasks.superevents.rst

      function :meth:`~gwcelery.tasks.superevents.is_complete`,
      for sending an automated public alert?

-2.   **Public FAR threshold**: Does the false alarm rate pass the false alarm rate threshold mentioned in :obj:`~gwcelery.conf.preliminary_alert_far_threshold`?
+2.   **Less-significant FAR threshold**: Does the false alarm rate pass the false alarm rate threshold mentioned in :obj:`~gwcelery.conf.preliminary_alert_far_threshold`?

+3.   **Significant FAR threshold**: Does the false alarm rate pass the false alarm rate threshold mentioned in :obj:`~gwcelery.conf.significant_alert_far_threshold`?

-3.   **Search group**: Is it a CBC event or a burst event?
-CBC events takes precedence.
+4.   **Search group**: Is it a CBC event or a burst event?
+CBC events take precedence.

-4.   **Number of detectors**: How many detectors contributed data to the event?
+5.   **Number of detectors**: How many detectors contributed data to the event?
      For CBC events, events with triggers from more detectors take precedence.

-5.   **Significance**: For CBC events, which has the highest SNR?
+6.   **Significance**: For CBC events, which has the highest SNR?
 For burst events, which has the lowest FAR?

 The selection of the preferred event from a pair of events is illustrated by